 Exercise and Hydration

 Getting plenty of water is critically important to health, especially if you are consuming more alcohol than usual and are in a warm climate.
-Help the environment too by packing your reusable water bottle.
+Help the environment, too, by bringing your reusable water bottle.
 I LOVE my Yeti Rambler with a bottle chug cap.
-You can easily fill up during meal times to stay hydrated throughout the day.
+You can easily replenish your fluids during meal times to stay hydrated throughout the day.

 Just in Case…

-These tips should keep you healthy on your cruise and having a wonderful vacation at sea.
-However, if you become ill during your cruise there is staff available to help you.
-You may have heard cost horror stories but at the end of the day, your health is #1 and a visit to the onboard medical staff may be just what you need.
+These tips should keep you healthy on your cruise and help you have a wonderful vacation at sea.
+However, if you become ill during your cruise, the staff are available to help you.
+You may have heard cost horror stories, but at the end of the day, your health is #1, and a visit to the onboard medical staff may be just what you need.
+(Oh, and purchase travel insurance at the time you deposit your cruise-thank me later 😉 )

 Let’s Connect